CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 *************

-Model output data is averaged over the period(s) given by `histfreq` and `histfreq\_n`, and written to binary or  files prepended by `history\_file` in **ice\_in**.
+Model output data is averaged over the period(s) given by `histfreq` and `histfreq\_n`, and written to binary or netCDF files prepended by `history\_file` in **ice\_in**.
 These settings for history files are set in the **setup\_nml** section of **ice\_in** (see :ref:`tabnamelist`).
 If `history\_file` = ‘iceh’ then the
 filenames will have the form **iceh.[timeID].nc** or **iceh.[timeID].da**, depending on the output file format chosen in **cice.settings** (set `IO\_TYPE`).
-The history files are CF-compliant; header information for data contained in the files is displayed with the command `ncdump -h filename.nc`.
-Parallel output is available using the PIO library; the attribute `io\_flavor` distinguishes output files written with PIO from those written with standard netcdf.
+The netCDF history files are CF-compliant; header information for data contained in the netCDF files is displayed with the command `ncdump -h filename.nc`.
+Parallel netCDF output is available using the PIO library; the attribute `io\_flavor` distinguishes output files written with PIO from those written with standard netCDF.
 With binary files, a separate header file is written with equivalent information.
 Standard fields are output according to settings in the **icefields\_nml** section of **ice\_in** (see :ref:`tabnamelist`).